RichardLitt/burntfen.com/ideas.md

 as it is possible that I can help explain it or give out more information, that I am already working on it privately, or that I want to work on it with you.
 I am particularly open to collaborations.

+For the record, this is unrelated it [ideaotter.com](http://ideaotter.com), although I like that place, too.

 Research Ideas
 ---------------